SingularDTV/snglsDAO-whitepaper/README.md

 ## VI.
 HOMEPAGE CONTENT DISPLAY (CURATED STOREFRONTS)

 There is a lot of work that goes into curating lists for distribution portals.
-Looking at the recent success of Shudder and Crunchy Roll, we can see that specific niche portals can have success.6,7 The problem is, once Netflix gets into their niche they have a hard time competing against it.
+Looking at the recent success of Shudder and Crunchy Roll, we can see that specific niche portals can have success.
+The problem is, once Netflix gets into their niche they have a hard time competing against it.
 Case in point would be Fandor or Seeso, as soon as Netflix started to offer their specific niche, people just decided it was cheaper to go with Netflix.
-Seeso saw a dramatic decline in User once Netflix started to release comedy stand-up specials, and was forced to close.8
+Seeso saw a dramatic decline in User once Netflix started to release comedy stand-up specials, and was forced to close.

 Our solution is to turn curation into a marketplace using Token-Curated Registries (TCR).
 This way we split the system up allowing market forces to find the best curation according to the user.
 Curators will compete and collaborate for top spots in a user-curated experience and be rewarded on the backend.
 TCRs could charge a small fee for a subscription or add a fee every time someone watches a product it recommended.
 This should give birth to a new and exciting ecosystem that responds to User in ways not thought possible till now.